The History of Idumuje-Ugboko

 Many generations later, Omezi was born.
-When he came of age, he moved further afield, acquiring swathes of agricultural farmland which he cultivated using his numerous serfs; earning him enormous wealth, success, recognition and clout.
+When he came of age, he moved further afield, acquiring swathes of agricultural farmland which he cultivated using his numerous serfs.
+This earned him enormous wealth, success, recognition and clout.
 For economic reasons, Omezi decided to permanently leave Idumuje-Unor to a location in one of his numerous farms.
 He followed the legendary and well-trod migratory route from Idumuje-Unor called the Akoroko or Apuloko road.
 The Akoroko road is named after a revered tree.
 Many years later, this important tree was felled by Tata from the Olomina family and sold as timber in Sapele.
-The new location was originally called Igbo Oko which, in the Yoruba language, means ‘a farm in a forest’.
-The name was later anglicised into Ugboko.
+The new location was originally called Igbo Oko which in the Yoruba language means ‘a farm in a forest’.
+The name according to this narrative was later anglicised to Ugboko.
 Omezi settled in one of his Egbenu (small) farms in Idumu Ina in the present-day Atuma village.
 Shortly after, other migrants from Akpo or Epkon, Onije, Ikoko and Emu or Emule also arrived.
-Prominent among the early arrivals are the ancestors of the present-day Ogbe-Ofu village.
+Prominent among the early arrivals were the ancestors of the present-day Ogbe-Ofu village.

 When the Odogwu position became vacant in Idumuje-Unor, Omezi nominated Nwoko (whose name originally was Nwadiukor or its shortened version Nwokor) to succeed his father as the Odogwu.
 Unfortunately, Nwoko failed to garner enough local support and subsequently lost the position to his younger brother, Igbenabor.
 Omezi displayed a commendable sense of empathy by offering Nwoko refuge in his new settlement.
 He used his serfs to erect a house in one of his farm settlements for Nwoko and his family.
 When the need for a king arose in Idumuje-Ugboko, the natives wanted Omezi or Mokobia, a very powerful seer and the first free-born to settle in Idumuje-Ugboko to be their ruler.
 Both refused.
 On his part, Omezi specifically cited the need to concentrate on his farm.
 A testament to this resolute commitment was the naming of one of his sons (Gabriel Omezi) Ugbomkanmai, meaning ‘it is my farm I know or care about’.
 On the other hand, Mokobia who was qualified for the position was too old and blind.

-When Nwoko died, and at the behest of Omezi, his son Amoje, was nominated to succeed him.
-Following the death of Amoje, Omezi also nominated Omorhusi, Amoje’s brother as the next king.
-The death of Omezi circa 1914 paved the way for Nkeze to succeed his father Omorhusi, although it is claimed, in connivance with the British colonial government.
+When Nwoko died and at the behest of Omezi, his son Amoje, was nominated to succeed him.
+Following the death of Amoje, Omezi also nominated Omorhusi, Amoje’s first son as the next king.
+The death of Omezi circa, 1914 paved the way for Nkeze to succeed his father, Omorhusi.
+It is claimed that this particular succession was done in connivance with the British colonial government.
 This ran contrary to Omezi’s initial plan of instituting and maintaining a nonhereditary monarchy in Idumuje-Ugboko.
-The enthronement of Nkezi inadvertently legitimised, and irreversibly ‘foisted’ a hereditary monarchy on the nascent town of Idumuje-Ugboko, a development that continues to displease some descendants of the early settlers up to the present time.
+The enthronement of Nkezi inadvertently legitimised and irreversibly ‘foisted’ a hereditary monarchy on the nascent town of Idumuje-Ugboko – a development that continues to rankle and displease some descendants of the early settlers up to this day.